xinyindeed/xinyindeed.github.io/_pages/about.md

+<p class="special-paragraph"> M.A.
+Statistics and Data Science (2024) The Wharton School, University of Pennsylvania
                               M.A.
-Statistics and Data Science (2024) The Wharton School, University of Pennsylvania M.A.
 Journalism and Mass Communication (2020) University of Wisconsin-Madison B.A.
-Journalism and Mass Communication (2018) University of Wisconsin-Madison
+Journalism and Mass Communication (2018) University of Wisconsin-Madison.</p>